Van-Ziegelstein/Shadow-Tune/README.md

 **Van Ziegelstein** - Creator and Maintainer

 ## Acknowledgments
-*Shadow-Tune* wouldn't exist without the mod *CalFree in Chains* and its creator.
-He laid the groundwork for this project by discovering how the sound files are linked together and identifying the required steps to successfully swap out the soundtrack.
+Every Shadowrunner needs the right team for the job and *Shadow-Tune* wouldn't exist without the groundwork laid by two particular runners:

+**Zetor** - Performed the initial research into the sound resources of Shadowrun Returns and discovered how `resources.assets` and `resources.assets.resS` were related.

+**Cirion** - Creator of the UGC campaigns *Antumbra Saga*, *Caldecott Caper* and *CalFree in Chains*.
+Expanded Zetor's research with regard to the audio format of `resources.assets.resS` and built the first music replacer for *Shadowrun Hong Kong*.

 ## License
 This project is licensed under the [MIT License](LICENSE).